Industrial Solvents Trading License in Dubai

 The core setup process follows these steps:

-Select the business activity under Code 4669.82 and confirm the licence category
+Select the business activity under Code 4669.82 and confirm the license category

 Reserve a trade name in accordance with UAE naming conventions